-It might sound counterintuitive (especially coming from a director of a digital agency), but your first and most powerful marketing opportunity has nothing whatsoever to do with the bright people who populate marketing agencies.
+It might sound counterintuitive (especially coming from a director of a digital agency), but your first and most powerful marketing opportunity has nothing whatsoever to do with digital marketing services.

 To paraphrase the Clinton presidential campaign: “It’s the product, stupid.”

 A FinTech with a product that solves a BIG problem for lots of people in a new, compelling way is an easy sell.
 Build a truly great product, and a lot of marketing problems suddenly disappear.
 Good marketing can still sell a ‘dog’ of a product of course, but it will generally take longer and cost more.

 2. Good digital strategy

 Before your FinTech even writes a line of code, a basic digital strategy should be evident in the business plan and product design.
 At a minimum, answers to these questions should be clear: